SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

 In terms of overall change patterns, deletions account for 55.2\% of structural edits, followed by insertions (32.2\%) and mutations (12.6\%).
 These statistics reinforce the observation that LLMs simplify query structure when faced with schema mismatches, even though the overall skeleton is often preserved.

-To complement the aggregate statistics, we present a consolidated figure with representative examples of structural edits made during query mapping (Figure~\ref{fig:structure-examples}).
-These illustrate SQL-Exchange’s ability to adapt queries to diverse schema structures: (A) introducing temporal functions to bridge column-type mismatches, such as adapting a year comparison (\texttt{built\_year < 1850}) to a timestamp field using \texttt{strftime('\%Y', created) < '2019'}; and (B) removing joins when the target schema provides a direct column that captures the same semantic condition, allowing the query to be expressed more simply.
+To complement the aggregate statistics, Figure~\ref{fig:structure-examples} presents representative examples of structural edits made during query mapping.
+These illustrate SQL-Exchange’s ability to adapt queries to diverse schemas: (A) introducing temporal functions to bridge column-type mismatches, such as adapting a year comparison (\texttt{built\_year < 1850}) to a timestamp field using \texttt{strftime('\%Y', created) < '2019'}; and (B) removing joins when the target schema provides a direct column that captures the same semantic condition, allowing the query to be expressed more simply.
 These edits reflect the model’s schema-sensitive and structure-aware behavior.